-Creative Writing has always been an important part of the English Department and Major, and now students have the opportunity to pursue a creative writing concentration within the English major.
-The department currently offers six creative writing courses: an introductory and an advanced workshop in Poetry writing (Eng 125 and Eng 216), an introductory and advanced workshop in Fiction writing (English 128 and English 217), an introductory class in Creative Non-Fiction writing (Eng 139), and "Telling Environmental Stories” (Eng 213/ES 216) a class that connects the study of creative writing with environmental studies.
-A student may count three of these courses (two courses in one genre, plus a class in another genre) toward the creative writing concentration within the English major; a student may also count two of those classes toward the traditional English major.)
+Creative writing has always been an important part of the English department and major, and students may pursue a creative writing concentration within the major.
+The department offers a variety of creative writing courses, including an introductory and an advanced workshop in poetry writing (ENGL 1225 and 2852), an introductory and advanced workshop in fiction writing (ENGL 1228 and 2853), a variety of creative non-fiction courses, and "Telling Environmental Stories” (ENGL 2854/ENVS 2423), a class that connects the study of creative writing with environmental studies.
+A student may count three of these courses (two courses in one genre, plus a course in another genre) toward the creative writing concentration.
+(Students may also count two of these classes toward the traditional English major.)

 To register for certain creative writing courses, a student must submit a sample of written work to the English department.
 Course instructors review samples and select the most accomplished students.
 These courses are intended to provide serious and professional instruction to the most skillful creative writing students on campus, regardless of their major.